-Students in the degree preparation concentration participate in the vocational assessment process of the VIP freshman curriculum; however, they will usually not have a vocational placement in their sophomore year.
-Whenever possible, degree preparation students will have a one-day-per-week work internship in their junior year.
+Students in the Pre-Degree Program participate in the vocational assessment process of the VIP freshman curriculum; however, they will usually not have a vocational placement in their sophomore year.
+Whenever possible, Pre-Degree Program students will have a one-day-per-week work internship in their junior year.